• Home

 Sunday School Program

-(We recommend that ALL children who are not in Catholic school enroll in our religious education class)
+(We recommend ALL children who are not in Catholic school enroll in religious education class.)

-We are pleased and excited to offer our Catholic education catechism classes from 9:30-10:45am every Sunday, except summer months, at the school building (15th & East Capitol Sts, SE).
-These classes are for youth in pre-K through 12th grade and are required for those preparing to receive their sacraments (First Communion, Reconciliation and Confirmation).
-Sunday school begins on Sept.
-24th and we ask you to register your youth before that date if possible.
+We are excited to offer our Catholic education catechism classes beginning with games from 9:15AM to 9:45AM followed by catechetical classes until 10:45AM every Sunday (except July-August) at the CCPCS building (15th & East Capitol Sts, SE – enter thru parking lot in rear).
+These classes are for youth in pre-K through 12th grade and are required for those preparing to receive their sacraments (First Communion, Reconciliation (Penance) and Confirmation) since they are mlestones in their spiritual journey as a Catholic.
+Our Sunday School program is FREE and begins Sunday, Sept, 28th.
+Please register your youth before that date if possible.
+Even if the date has passed, you can still enroll your youth.

-If you are interested, complete the FILLABLE registration form below, print or save a copy and drop off at the rectory office; email to mre@hcscchurch.org, or mail to the church address (ATTN: Shirley Austin) on our home page.
+If you are interested in enrolling your child(ren), complete the FILLABLE registration form below, print or save a copy and drop off at the rectory office; email to mre@hcscchurch.org, or mail to the church address (ATTN: Shirley Austin) on our home page.
+Registration forms are also located in the rear of the Church sanctuary.
+NOTE: If you have attended Sunday school in prior years and have already completed a registration form in the last year, contact Mrs. Austin with any new information or changes (such as address, phone or email).

-We also invite you to participate in our Adult Sunday School Program that is led by our clergy and catechists.
+We also invite you to participate in our Adult Sunday School Program that is led by our clergy and catechists and is held at the same time as your child’s class so that it is convenient for all.
 We had great participation in the past and want to continue this year so that our parents can learn about their faith along with their children.
-The Adult Sunday School Program is held the same time as your child’s class so it is convenient for everyone.
+This is a wonderful opportunity for bible study, parental discussion and fellowship among our families.

 Our Sunday school teachers are outstanding in their support and dedication in answering God’s call to serve the people of God, especially our children.
-We look forward to another year of great things here at HCSC.
 Thank you to the parents who supply nourishment for our families and we invite all our parents to assist with this very important part of the overall success of our Sunday school.
-Like Christ, we must not only feed the soul we must also feed the body.
-Let us know if you are able to assist with the food and coffee service during Sunday school.
+Let us know if you can assist with the food and coffee service during Sunday school.

 If you have questions regarding our Sunday school program, contact Shirley Austin at 202-368-7231 or mre@hcscchurch.org.